openstack/openstack-manuals/doc/cli-reference/source/cinder.rst

 **Optional arguments:**

 ``--cipher <cipher>``
-  The encryption algorithm or mode.
-For example, aes- xts-plain64.
+  The
+  encryption
+  algorithm
+  or
+  mode.
+  For
+  example,
+  aes-xts-plain64.
   Default=None.

 ``--key_size <key_size>``
   Size of encryption key, in bits.
 For example, 128 or